oaleynik/nwjs-autoupdater/README.md

-*Tiny golang app, which can be bundled with your NWJS application (actually, any application) and used for "autoupdates."*
+*Tiny golang app, which can be bundled with your NWJS application (actually, any application) and used for "autoupdates."
+I really hope that we will have something like this out-of-the box in NWJS!*

 ### Problem